Responsible Actions for Aquatic Environment in 10 Ways

 • Use harmless and biodegradable items.

-• Use natural products, including fertilizers and bug killers, for your yard.
+• Choose natural products for your yard.

 9. Coastal Cleanup Efforts